Manu404/Discord.WikiLog/README.md

 #### Scheduling

 The best approach to using this tool is to adpapt the script provided in "cron.sh" and program a cronjob that execute the script regularly depending on your server load and preferences.

+#### Install .Net 7 Runtime

+Is you don't want to use the portable version, go to the [download page](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) and download then install the *".NET Desktop Runtime 7"*.
+You can install the SDK if you want, but you'll end up with more than required to run the tool.

 ### Building the tool